Who Are The Children?

 Who Are Partner Families?

 Partner Families are changing out-of-home care by preserving a sense of connection and permanency in the life of every child, even during the most challenging times.
-This is done by promoting reunification with the natural family; but if this cannot be achieved, then by parenting the child through the adoption process.
+This is done by promoting reunification with the family of origin; but if this cannot be achieved, then by parenting the child through their adoption process.

 With an investment of time, energy, love and guidance, Partner Families can make a difference in the lives of the children and families in need.